apache/pulsar/site2/docs/security-authorization.md

 ## Creating a new tenant

-A Pulsar {% popover tenant %} is typically provisioned by Pulsar {% popover instance %} administrators or by some kind of self-service portal.
+A Pulsar [tenant](reference-terminology.md#tenant) is typically provisioned by Pulsar [instance](reference-terminology.md#instance) administrators or by some kind of self-service portal.

 Tenants are managed using the [`pulsar-admin`](reference-pulsar-admin.md) tool.
 Here's an example tenant creation command: